Lalkuan

 Lalkuan is a Nagar Panchayat in the Nainital district of the Indian state of Uttarakhand.
+It is also part of the Lalkuan Assembly constituency of Uttarakhand Legislative Assembly.

 Demographics

 In the 2011 India census, Lalkuan had a population of 7,644.
 Males constituted 55% of the population and females 45%.
 Lalkuan had an average literacy rate of 75%, higher than the national average of 59.5%: male literacy was 76% and female literacy was 74%.
 In Lalkuan, 12% of the population was under 6 years of age.
 Hindi, Kumauni and Punjabi are the main languages spoken there.

 Geography

 It is situated 80 km from Bareilly on Nainital Road, 24 km from Rudrapur, 6 km from Pantnagar Airport, and 16 km from Haldwani.

+Transport

+Howrah–Lalkuan Express, Lalkuan–Anand Vihar Terminal Intercity Express and Lalkuan–Amritsar Superfast Express start from the Lalkuan Junction railway station.